ltgcgo/painted-palette/README.md

 # painted-palette
 🎨 Painting palettes, one at a time.
+One single brush, multiple easels to paint on.

 No additional compilation required, everything already bundled nicely into a single command/package.

 If you're running it on Android with Termux, install it from [F-Droid](https://f-droid.org/en/packages/com.termux/#versions), **not Google Play**!!!